: Distinct, powerful enough enemy that awaits you before the confrontation versus the actual boss of the stage.

 - Reconstructed: Using lots of mini-bosses to efficiently and impressively flesh out the story.

 - Plotted A Good Waste: Fans will make regular fanfictions where the minibosses are a Quirky Miniboss Squad.
-The guys who will make the cartoon decide Sure, Why Not?, and the guys who made the game are The Chess Masters.
+The guys who will make the cartoon decide to make that Ascended Fanon, and the guys who made the game are The Chess Masters.

 Halt!
 You must fight me first before you can go to Mini-Boss